Free-field approaches to boundary $\mathcal{W} \big[ \widehat{g} \big] (p,p') $ minimal models: Preliminaries

 where $\omega_{i}$ are the fundamental weights of $g$.
 We define the Weyl vector $\rho$ and the dual Weyl vector $\rho^{\vee}$ of $g$ by $(\rho, \alpha_{i}^{\vee})=1$ and $(\rho^{\vee}, \alpha_{i})=1$, $\forall i$.
 Express them in terms of Dynkin labels

 A weight vector $\lambda$ is called dominant if $\lambda_{i} \in \mathbb{N} $, with at least one positive integer Dynkin label.
 The set of dominant $g$ weight vectors is denoted by $P_{+}$.
-A codominant weight vector can be defined using relation $( \lambda,\alpha_{i} ) \in \mathbb{N} $, with at least one positive integer inner product.
+Analoglously, a codominant weight vector can be defined using relation $( \lambda,\alpha_{i} ) \in \mathbb{N} $, with at least one positive integer inner product.
 The set of codominant weight vectors is denoted by $P_{+}^{\vee}$.
-The weight lattice $P$, root lattice $Q$, and coroot lattice $Q^{\vee}$ of $g$ are defined as